The Worcester Arts Council (WAC) is a municipal body consisting of nine members appointed by City Manager Eric D. Batista.

-The Council accepts grant applications on an annual basis between mid-August and October 15th, with allocations made before the end of the calendar year.
-Grants are issued to support arts, humanities and interpretive sciences; visual artists, performing artists, science educators, historians and other humanists; as well as community, business and civic groups, social service organizations, schools, neighborhood centers, and youth, senior and family associations.
+The Worcester Arts Council accepts grant applications based on guidance from the Massachusetts Cultural Council.
+Grants are issued to support arts, humanities and interpretive sciences; visual artists, performing artists, science educators, historians and other humanists; as well as community, business and civic groups, social service organizations, schools, neighborhood centers and youth, senior and family associations.

-The Worcester Arts Council gratefully acknowledges the support of the Massachusetts Cultural Council.
+The Worcester Arts Council is funded by the Massachusetts Cultural Council, a state agency.

 Worcester Arts Council